iamANIKETmane/ResNet-Profiling-/README.md

-# Deep Learning Lab 2: ResNet-18 Training on CIFAR-10
+# ResNet-18 Training on CIFAR-10

 This repository contains code for training a ResNet-18 model on the CIFAR-10 dataset, with various optimizations and experiments.